anjalix/HTML-CSS-JavaScript-Project-Coursera/README.md

 It comprises of two parts:

-1. part1.html :  Part 1 is a simple version of the game.
+1. part1.html :  part1.html is a simple version of the game.
 When the file is loaded a color is randomly selected from an array of colors and a loop begins which repeatedly asks the player what the color is.
 However, no feedback is given to the player depending on what he/she enters.
 The loop simply finishes when the player enters the correct color.

 2. part2.html : part2.html is the complete game and has an interesting feature.It changes the background colour of the page when user guess the right colour.